XavierBerger/RPi-Monitor/docs/source/24_web.rst

            :width: 500px

     - **InsertHTML(url)**
         This function is used to insert an HTML information inside a page.

-(Ref Top3 example showing top most process cpu usage)
+        .. seealso:: Example of implementation in `Top3 addon <25_addons.html#top3-addon>`_

     - **LinkToGraph(page,graph,text)**
         This function is used create a link to graph in specific page.